-For example, roughly 20% of worker deaths in the United States are in construction, but construction workers make up only 6% of the U.S. labor force.
-This disparity emphasizes the need for a continued push to improve safety on the job for those working in the construction industry.
+For example, roughly 18% of worker deaths in the United States are in construction, but construction workers make up only about 5% of the U.S. labor force.
+This disparity emphasizes the need for a continued push to improve on-the-job safety for those working in the construction industry.

 - Fatal Construction Injuries

 Click on one of the links above to jump to a specific section, or read on to see all 37 statistics.